 In the 1940s, crochet became a huge part of the wartime efforts in the US and Britain - women at home could do their part by working up items for the troops.

 In the 1960s, the crochet “boom” began and crochet homeware became increasingly popular.
 The granny square became increasingly popular since, as a simple design, it could be worked into so many clothing options and accessories.

 Today, after a long period of decline, crochet is seeing a revival in both interest and quality of materials.
 It’s now easier than ever to learn how to crochet as a beginner and to learn any type of technique you want.
-You can easily buy yarn of all fibre types at the store or online for quick and easy delivery.
+You can easily buy yarn of all fiber types at the store or online for quick and easy delivery.

 6. Crochet History Timeline